 Fight opaqueness and politics.
-Healthy culture does not begin with Foosball tables in the office (although there’s a lot to be said for that).
-Healthy culture starts with transparent conversations and honest assessments about collective strengths and weaknesses.
+A healthy culture does not begin with Foosball tables in the office (although there’s a lot to be said for that).
+Healthy cultures start with transparent conversations and honest assessments about collective strengths and weaknesses.
 The moment you feel you need to “puff up” or in any way massage or sugarcoat a communication “to the troops” (I hate that pejorative term), your culture is already dying.

-Actually I’m wrong about that.
-Healthy culture starts with the manager being able to hear criticism of his/her performance voiced by his employees, value it, absorb it dispassionately, and fix it.
+Actually, I’m wrong about that.
+A healthy culture starts with the manager being able to hear criticism of his/her performance voiced by his employees, value it, absorb it dispassionately, and fix it.
 Some would argue that should be a two-way street, but I disagree.
-The manager is setting themselves up as a leader.
+The manager is setting him- or herself up as a leader.
 They set the example of how to take the criticism of a transparent conversation and use it to make improvements.
-“The troops” will do likewise if they have the good example to follow.
+“The troops” will do likewise if they have a good example to follow.

 Hi, this is Scott.
 Was This Article Helpful For You?

 I’m always trying to improve these articles for you and answer your questions directly.

 If this information is helpful to you, I invite you to bookmark this page in your browser for future reference.
 I hope this information can be a useful citation for a post you’re working on!